 - Python 3 is installed.
 The version depends on the target distribution. - SSH keys are exchanged between the Ansible host and VM host. - Internet access on the VM host is mandatory.
-Proxies are supported and can be configured in the Ansible vars. - BIOS configuration matching the desired state is applied.
-For details, refer to the specific Configuration Profile section for your profile: Section 7, VMRA Basic Configuration Profile Setup, Section 8, VMRA Full Configuration Profile Setup, Section 9, VMRA On-Premises Edge Configuration Profile Setup, Section 10, VMRA Remote Central Office-Forwarding Configuration Profile Setup, Section 11, VMRA Regional Data Center Configuration Profile Setup, and Section 12, VMRA Build-Your-Own Configuration Profile Setup.
+Proxies are supported and can be configured in the Ansible vars. - Additional NIC assigned with IP for VxLAN communication among all VMs on all VM hosts - BIOS configuration matching the desired state is applied.
+For details, refer to the specific Configuration Profile section for your profile: Section 7, VMRA Basic Configuration Profile Setup, Section 8, VMRA Full Configuration Profile Setup, Section 9, VMRA Build-Your-Own Configuration Profile Setup, Section 10, VMRA On-Premises Edge Configuration Profile Setup, Section 11, VMRA Remote Central Office-Forwarding Configuration Profile Setup, and Section 12, VMRA Regional Data Center Configuration Profile Setup.

-For detailed steps on how to build the Ansible host, refer to Section 6.1.
+For detailed steps on how to build the Ansible host, refer to 6.1.